KaressKnight/Demo-Linear-Regression-Model/README.md

 # Demo-Linear-Regression-Model
+Linear regression is a statistical method used to model the relationship between one dependent variable (target or outcome) and one or more independent variables (predictors or features).
+It helps you understand, predict, and quantify the strength of these relationships.!(https://github.com/user-attachments/assets/8b12e03a-331c-4662-9592-e0457941b232)

 #Thank you for your time.
 This project is inspired by a linear regression model.
 #I want to invite you to follow me for more projects post and to follow me on my journey to
 #becoming an exceptional security engineer.